 How a fixed and variable rate allowance works

 A form of vehicle reimbursement exists that can accurately reimburse both sets of costs.
-The IRS calls it a fixed and variable rate allowance.
-This procedure uses a fixed amount to pay fixed costs and a mileage rate to pay variable costs.
+The IRS refers to it as a fixed and variable rate allowance.
+This procedure utilizes a fixed amount to cover fixed costs and a mileage rate to cover variable costs.

 The fixed and variable rate allowance, or FAVR, delivers tax-free payments to employees.
 The hallmarks of a FAVR reimbursement program include